Low-maintenance hydrangea border

 Flowery foundation garden plan

-Check out the plants in this four-season garden plan in the slideshow below.
+See more details about the plants used in this garden plan in the slideshow below.